status-im/nim-style-guide/src/formatting.style.md

     * Ports from other languages
 * Small differences due to manual formatting
 * Aligned indents - we prefer python-style hanging indent for in multiline code
+    * This is to avoid realignments when changes occur on the first line.
+The extra level of indentation is there to clearly distinguish itself as a continuation line.

 ```
 func someLongFunctinName(